Jean Arthur: Transition to sound film

-Broadway and Columbia Pictures
+Broadway

 In late 1931, Arthur returned to New York City, where a Broadway agent cast Arthur in an adaptation of Lysistrata, which opened at the Riviera Theater on January 24, 1932.
 A few months later, she made her Broadway debut in Foreign Affairs opposite Dorothy Gish and Osgood Perkins.
 Though the play did not fare well and closed after 23 performances, critics were impressed by her work on stage.
 She next won the female lead in The Man Who Reclaimed His Head, which opened on September 8, 1932, at the Broadhurst Theatre to mostly mixed notices for Arthur; negative reviews for the play caused the production to be halted quickly.
 Arthur returned to California for the holidays, and appeared in the RKO film The Past of Mary Holmes (1933), her first film in two years.

 Back on Broadway, Arthur continued to appear in small plays that received little attention.
 Critics, however, continued to praise her in their reviews.
 In this period, Arthur arguably developed confidence in her acting craft for the first time.
 On the contrast between films in Hollywood and plays in New York, Arthur commented:

 I don't think Hollywood is the place to be yourself.
 The individual ought to find herself before coming to Hollywood.
 On the stage I found myself to be in a different world.
 The individual counted.
 The director encouraged me and I learned how to be myself....
 I learned to face audiences and to forget them.
 To see the footlights and not to see them; to gauge the reactions of hundreds of people, and yet to throw myself so completely into a role that I was oblivious to their reaction.

 The Curtain Rises, which ran from October to December 1933, was Arthur's first Broadway play in which she was the center of attention.
 With an improved résumé, she returned to Hollywood in late 1933, and turned down several contract offers until she was asked to meet with an executive from Columbia Pictures.
-Arthur agreed to star in a film, Whirlpool (1934), and during production, she was offered a long-term contract that promised financial stability for both of her parents and her.
-Though hesitant to give up her stage career, Arthur signed the five-year contract on February 14, 1934.
+Columbia hired her.